Fabien-Maury/virtual_screening/README.md

 1. Use a linux distribution (this code was tested on Ubuntu), and install conda and python3
 2. open a terminal in the folder containing all the files
-3. prepare the conda environment using these commands and testing.txt : conda create -n testing --file testing.txt conda activate testing sudo apt-get install autodock-vina pip install pandas pip install scipy pip install rdkit pip install meeko
+3. prepare the conda environment using these commands and testing.txt :
+>conda create -n testing --file testing.txt
+>conda activate testing
+>sudo apt-get install autodock-vina
+>pip install pandas
+>pip install scipy
+>pip install rdkit
+>pip install meeko

 A. SINGLE DOCKING :
 4. for a single docking, use the file "single_test.py".
 Edit the file to include the path to your receptor and ligand, in the space at the beginning of the code
-5. in your terminal, launch the script by running this command : "python3 single_test.py"
+5. in your terminal, launch the script by running this command : >python3 single_test.py

 OR

 B. VIRTUAL SCREENING :
 4. to dock multiple ligands, on a set of receptor, use "screening.py".
 Edit the file to include the path to your receptor folder and ligands list, in the space at the beginning of the code
-5. in your terminal, launch the script by running this command : "python3 screening.py"
+5. in your terminal, launch the script by running this command : >python3 screening.py

 6. a lot of text will be displayed quickly on your terminal, and it will then freeze for a while (possibly a long time depending on the size of the molecules).
 If you are in case B : virtual screening, this will repeat until an attempt at docking each receptor with each ligand has been made.